dylanpieper/ShinySurveyJS-Template/readme.md

 ## Disclaimer

-This application is provided as-is and does not include comprehensive security measures or authentication protocols.
-Users should be aware that there is no built-in authentication system, user management, or protection against unauthorized access.
-The application lacks encryption for data transmission and provides no safeguards against common web vulnerabilities or SQL injection.
-Due to these limitations, this application is not recommended for production use without significant security enhancements.
-Users who choose to deploy this application assume all risks and responsibilities for implementing necessary security measures, including authentication, authorization, and data encryption.
-The developers and maintainers are not responsible for any security breaches, data loss, or damages resulting from its use.
-No warranty or guarantee is provided regarding the application's security or fitness for any particular purpose.
-By using this application, users acknowledge these limitations and accept all associated risks.
+This application template was not built with comprehensive security features.
+It lacks authentication, user management, private data encryption, and protection against common vulnerabilities.
+It is not suitable for production use without realistic security upgrades.
+Users must implement their own security measures and accept all associated risks.
+No warranty is provided.